Ramadan FAQs 2020

 What is Ramadan?

 The fast begins each day at Suhoor, also known as Sehri (just before sunrise) and ends at Iftar (directly after sunset).
-It was during the month of Ramadan that the Qur’an was revealed to the Prophet Muhammad (Peace Be Upon Him).
+It was during the month of Ramadan that the Holy Qur’an was revealed to the Prophet Muhammad (Peace Be Upon Him) as guidance for mankind.

 When does Ramadan start?

-In 2017, Ramadan began on the 27th May on the sighting of the moon.
+In 2020, Ramadan is estimated to begin on or around the 25th April, upon the sighting of the moon.

 When does Ramadan end?

 Ramadan ends after 29 or 30 days, depending on the sighting of the new moon.
-The end of Ramadan is marked by Eid ul Fitr, the Festival of the Breaking of the Fast.
-It occurs on the first day of the next lunar month, Shawwal, and starts with special prayers in mosques, the gathering of families and friends and celebratory meals.
+The end of Ramadan is marked by the celebration of Eid-ul-Fitr, the festival of breaking the fast.
+It occurs on the first day of the next lunar month, Shawwal, and begins with special prayers at the mosque, the gathering of families and friends and celebratory meals.
 It is also a special time to ask for forgiveness and make amends.

-In 2017, Ramadan is anticipated to end on the 25th or 26th June, subject to the sighting of the moon.
+In 2020, Ramadan is anticipated to end on or around the 23rd May, with Eid-ul-Fitr taking place on or around the 24th May - subject to the sighting of the moon.

 Is fasting in Ramadan compulsory?